nnaumenko/metaf/readme.md

 * Temperature and state of sea surface or wave height
 * Colour codes used by NATO militaries to quickly assess visibility and cloud conditions
 * Trend groups NOSIG, BECMG, TEMPO, INTER, FMxxxxxx and various time span groups
-* NOSPECI group indicating that no unscheduled reports are issued by station
+* Indicator of no unscheduled reports being issued by station
 * Groups indicating non-operational sensors
 * Icing and turbulence forecast used by NATO militaries
 * Miscellaneous rare groups (e.g. sunshine duration)